devCacti/Cooking/README.md

 Why go look for your notebook when you can simply take out your device and start cooking?

 ## Objectives
-My objective with the development of this application is to learn more about programming so that I know a good variety of programming languages.
-And it's also meant to help my reputation when I go look for a job without only having the school certification.
+My objective with the development of this application is to help people with storing recipes.
+With it, people should be able to save their recipes on their phone, and, when the online service is available, use it in any device.
+Having a web version and a mobile version to make it more versatile and accessible to everyone.
+By making this, I am able to develop my programming skills so that I code more and more efficientely.
+My knowledge in GitHub is limited so that is also a way of me getting to know this tool more.

-## How was it made
+## How I am making it
 I made this project using Flutter as the main resource (https://flutter.dev)